pytorch/serve/examples/LLM/llama2/chat_app/Readme.md

 You can launch a second client app from another terminal.

-You can send requests simulataneously to see how quickly TorchServe responds
+You can send requests simultaneously to see how quickly TorchServe responds

 #### Dynamic Batching